SolekeriNitishkumar/URLShortenerProject/README.md

 3. GET /analytics/<short_url>

-Request and Response Example for API Endpoint
+Request and Response Example for Each API Endpoint
 ----------------------------------------------
 1. POST /shorten